JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 **Intro**

-This post is going to be avolving along 2026.
+This post is going to be evolving along 2026.

 So consider it a WIP until the year has ended - or AI took over civilization :)